Large-Lifting-Model/backend/README.md

     > python manage.py migrate
 3. Make sure to git pull and fix any conflicts before committing to your branch, then create a pull request and ask someone to review your changes.
+4. Test the endpoints either via postman, or by running:
+    > python manage.py test